 For about 200 years ago, the city of Rome was ruled by kings.
 Throughout the monarchy, Rome was one of many centres of power in the area.
 Over the years, there were seven kings during the reign of Rome.
 There are only legends about the first kings, but the last three are known to be Etruscans.

 In the beginning, the Senate did not have much power, but after Romulus’ death, it increased.
-Then it was the Senate’s task to appoint the new king and the one who got elected retains the crown for life.
+It was the Senate’s task to appoint the new king, and the one who got elected retained the crown for life.
 Rome was then an elective monarchy.
 In a monarchy today, the throne is inherited and kept within the same family.
 During this time, the Roman king was chosen by election.

 During this time, Rome was not an important city, it belonged to the region of Lazio.
 During the latter part of the 600s BC.
 Several major construction projects were carried out that made Rome a city.

 The population of Rome consisted mostly of three ethnic groups; Sabines, Etruscans and Latinos.
 There were most Latinos and it was their language, Latin, that came to be the spoken language in Rome.

 - Romulus was the first king of the Roman Empire.

-The second king was named Numa Pompilius.
+- The second king was named Numa Pompilius.

-The third king was Tullus Hostilius who was a big fan of war and destruction.
+- The third king was Tullus Hostilius who was a big fan of war and destruction.

-The fourth king was Ancus Marcius.
+- The fourth king was Ancus Marcius.
 He was the grandson of Pompilius.
 He built Rome’s first bridge, the Pons Sublicius.

-The fifth king, Tarquinius Priscus, organized festivals and ceremonies.
+- The fifth king, Tarquinius Priscus, organized festivals and ceremonies.

-The sixth king, Servius Tulliusson, was the son of a slave.
+- The sixth king, Servius Tulliusson, was the son of a slave.
 He instituted civil and political reforms in favor of the plebs, the poor people of Rome.

-The seventh and last king, Tarquini’s Superbus, liked war, was cruel, and selfish.
+- The seventh and last king, Tarquini’s Superbus, liked war, was cruel, and selfish.
 He created the Latin Federation.
 He seized his power by killing the old king together with his wife.
 He was therefore not a popular king among the people.
 He also did not appoint any new senators when they died.
 The Senate diminished and thus also its power.

-The Romans finally took over the city and in 509 BC they chased the royal family out of the city.
+The Romans finally took over the city, and in 509 BC they chased the royal family out of the city.
 The senate got all the power, and the monarchy was abolished.
 Rome then became a republic.

 Today’s research considers the seven kings, or at least the earlier ones of them, rather as mythological figures.
 However, it can be seen that early Rome was created through the influence of several different cultures.